Tiinusen/SjoboMod/README.md

 # Sjöbo Mod

-This is my attempt to make some sort of a game/mod for Postal 2, I have no idea what I will be able to archive here but let's wing it, I have some ideas.
+This is my attempt to make some sort of a game/mod for Postal 2, I have no idea what I will be able to achieve here but let's wing it, I have some ideas.

 Just like it looked like they did when they developed their original game.